Home NewsStoriesSigns & SymptomsResearchSchoolsCoachesParentsVideosState InfoAbout Us

 Implement a concussion management plan in your school district...

-Step 1: Develop concussion management guidelines
+Step 1: Develop safe concussion management guidelines

 • Remove the athlete from play immediately if a concussion is suspected and do not allow the athlete to return to play that day, or at any time until they have written clearance from a medical professional.
 Concussion symptoms can take time to appear, sometimes hours or days after the injury occurs. computers